-12.1 ICSA rules 18 b (ii) and 18 b (iii) will not be used.
-Recalls will be signaled in accordance with RRS 29.
+- 12.1 ICSA rules 18 b (ii) and 18 b (iii) will not be used.
+Recalls will be signaled in accordance with rule 29.
 The race committee will attempt to notify OCS boats by VHF radio on Channel 78.
-This does not relieve a competitor's obligation to start properly.

-12.2 Each boat's recall designator will be either her mainsail number or genoa letter.
+This does not relieve a competitor's obligation to start properly. - 12.2 Each boat's recall number will be her mainsail number.